-Plant impatiens in multi-colored groups or in containers for a kaleidoscope effect or pair them with attractive foliage plants, such as Japanese painted ferns, hosta and astilbe, to add color to a shade garden area.
+Grow impatiens in multi-colored groups or in containers for a kaleidoscope effect.
+You can also pair them with attractive foliage plants, such as Japanese painted ferns, hosta and astilbe, adding color to a shade garden area.

 ‘Super Elfin Series’ features low growing, small plants.
 ‘African Queen’ is a tall yellow flowered variety.
 The ‘Divine Series’ of New Guinea impatiens grow 1 to 2 feet tall with a wide variety of colored flowers.
 ‘Sunpatiens Series’ is a cross between a New Guinea and trailing impatiens.
 It features 18 to 24 inch tall plants and colorful selections that tolerate sun and heat and resist to downy mildew disease.